JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

         export PDIELEC_NUM_PROCESSORS=4

 will run `pdgui` on 4 processors.
 By default, the number of processors is determined by interrogating the computer.
-This is acheived, by setting the value of PDIELEC_NUM_PROCESSORS to 0.
+This is achieved, by setting the value of PDIELEC_NUM_PROCESSORS to 0.

         export PDIELEC_THREADING=TRUE